zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-refreshingdata.md

     }
 ```

-In this scenario, since the data being refreshed is that data rendered *in a specific Blade/Part*, refreshing data in the associated QueryCache/EntityCache is best done in terms of QueryView/EntityView methods (for that QueryView/EntityView in use by the Blade/Part view model).
+In this scenario, since the data being refreshed is that data rendered *in a specific Blade/Part*, refreshing data in the associated QueryCache/EntityCache is best done in terms of QueryView/EntityView methods (for that QueryView/EntityView in use by the Blade/Part ViewModel).
 See ["Refreshing a QueryView/EntityView"](#refresh-dataview) below.

 <a name="refresh-datacache"></a>
 <a name="explicitly-proactively-reflecting-server-data-changes-on-the-client-refreshing-or-updating-a-querycache-entitycache"></a>